sirio81/vmcli/README.md

     link the vmcli to your path:
     ln -s /home/user/vmcli/vmcli.py /usr/local/bin

-you may whant to create an alias if you are not using default paths
+You may whant to create an alias for the cluster you use the most (it may be just one)

-    alias vmcli='vmcli.py --config=~/myconf --cluster=test'
+    alias vmcli='vmcli.py --cluster=test'